rdadmun/rdadmun/README.md

 - 👋 Hi, I’m @rdadmun
 - 👀 I’m interested in SQL and Python, as well as their applicability in building online tools.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and R by pursuing a Masters in Data Science.
 - 💞️ I’m looking to collaborate on projects related to Healthcare and Preparedness
 - 📫 You can reach me at rdadmun@gmail.com